 What is Post-Pill Amenorrhea?

 Post-pill amenorrhea is a symptom of Post-Birth Control syndrome is marked by the absence of menses that persists 4-6 months after the pill.
-If you’re a woman with irregular periods, you have almost a 40% chance of losing your period for good!
+If you’re a woman with irregular periods, you are at a higher risk of losing your period for good!

 This is huge given that the pill is the most common treatment for irregular periods associated with PCOS.